 Ready to make wine?
 When your Rhubarb is ready to be picked, harvest it.

-Weigh the stalks – you will need 5 lbs for every 1 gallon of wine.
+Weigh the stalks – you will need 5 pounds for every 1 gallon of wine.

-This year we ended up with 37 pounds of Rhubarb off those 5 plants!
+This year we ended up with 37 pounds of Rhubarb from those 5 plants!

 Clean out a primary fermenter and snap all the stalks many times.

-Snap the stalks into the primary and pour cold water over to cover them.
-Now let it sit 3 days, (give it a stir every day) then scoop out the rhubarb and leave the water behind.
+Snap the stalks into the primary container and pour cold water over to cover them.
+Now let it sit 3 days (give it a stir every day) then scoop out the rhubarb and leave the water behind.
 Do NOT mash the rhubarb, as this can lead to a cloudy wine.

 According to the recipe, I had to add 3 lbs of sugar for every 1 gallon of liquid.
-I started with 2 1/2 gallons of water, so I added 7 pounds of sugar.
-I stirred it quite a bit to get the sugar dissolved.
+I stirred the sugar really well to get it dissolved.

-You may find it better to make a sugar syrup on the stove as the sugar will dissolve before adding it to the primary fermenter.
+You may find it easier to make a sugar syrup on the stove as the sugar will completely dissolve before adding to the fermenter.